-During 1996, the Human Resources Committee of the Board of Directors (the "Committee") established a stock holding policy for directors.
+During 1996, the human resources committee of the board of directors (the "Committee") established a stock holding policy for directors.
 The stock holding policy requires each director to hold a minimum of 1,000 shares of Common Stock.
 Directors are requested to achieve this ownership level by the 1998 Annual Meeting of Stockholders.
-Directors who are also executive officers of the Corporation are required to comply with a separate stock holding policy established by the Committee in 1996, which is described in "Committee Report on Executive Compensation - Stock Ownership Policies."
+The chief executive officer of the Corporation is required to comply with a separate stock holding policy established by the Committee in 1996, which is described in "Committee Report on Executive Compensation - Stock Ownership Policies."